LedFx/LedFx/docs/installing.rst

 To get started on Windows please use our `LedFx Windows Installer`_.

-.. note:: See :ref:`this page <win-dev-install>` for alternative installation instructions for Windows.
+.. note:: See `this page <https://ledfx.readthedocs.io/en/master/developer.html#windows>`_ for alternative installation instructions for Windows.

 Linux Installation
 --------------------

-To install on Linux first ensure you have at least Python 3.7 installed.
+To install on Linux first ensure you have at least Python 3.8 installed.

 **1.** Install LedFx and all the dependencies using our `LedFx Bash Install Script`_: